Materials chemistry

 Professional integration

-You'll be able to work in companies with a wide range of structures and sectors involved in the design, synthesis and development of materials and nanomaterials used in the sustainable development, health, environment and energy sectors.
-You will be able to work as a manager in all research activities in a large company, SME or public research organization.
-You can also take on research assignments (fixed-term contracts, thesis contracts, etc.) in public or private laboratories.
-You could also choose to work in secondary education in a private establishment.
-The types of jobs open to you are :
+You will be able to work in a variety of companies and sectors involved in the design, synthesis, and development of materials and nanomaterials used in the fields of sustainable development, health, the environment, and energy.
+You will be able to work as a manager in all research activities in a large company, an SME, or a public research organization.
+You will also be able to carry out research assignments (fixed-term contracts, thesis contracts, etc.) in public or private laboratories.
+In addition, you will also be able to pursue a career in secondary education in a private school.
+The types of jobs available are:

-• Chemical engineer, materials chemist or process chemist in charge of production, analysis, quality control or project management
+• Chemical engineer, materials chemist, or process chemist responsible for production, analysis, quality control, or project management

-• R&D engineer in a design office or in the chemical, pharmaceutical, healthcare, recycling, environmental or medical device industries.
+• R&D engineer in a design office or in the chemical, pharmaceutical, healthcare, recycling, environmental, medical device, or contrast agent industries

-• Researcher / R&D or research engineer (after a doctorate, for which this course provides preparation): conduct scientific studies and set up technological projects.
+• Researcher/R&D or research engineer (after completing a PhD, which this program prepares students for): conducting scientific studies and implementing technological projects